 Another workplace benefit an employer may offer is disability income insurance.
 Often called paycheck protection, these policies replace some of your income if you are unable to work because of an injury or illness.
 A disability happens more than most people think.
 The Social Security Administration estimates that 1 in 4 20-year-olds in the workforce today will suffer a disability before they retire.
 Disability income insurance benefits help cover rent or mortgage, buy groceries and take care of other necessities while you are out of work.

 Your employer also may work with an insurer to offer long-term care insurance.
 It helps pay for the high and rising cost of long-term care services.
-Today, the median cost of a one-year stay in a nursing home is more than $100,000.
-The median cost of a one-year stay in an assisted living facility is $48,000.
+Today, the median cost of a one-year stay with a private room in a nursing home is more than $102,000.
+The median cost of a one-year stay in an assisted living facility is more than $48,000.
 Most people cannot cover these expenses on their own.
 Health insurance and Medicare generally don't cover these costs.

 Check with your employer for benefits offered at your work.